Hanif Kureishi: Career

-A novel titled Something to Tell You was published in 2008.
 His 1995 novel The Black Album, adapted for the theatre, was performed at the National Theatre in July and August 2009.

-In May 2011, he was awarded the second Asia House Literature Award on the closing night of the Asia House Literary Festival where he discussed his Collected Essays (Faber).
+In May 2011, he was awarded the second Asia House Literature Award on the closing night of the Asia House Literary Festival, where he discussed his Collected Essays (Faber).

-Kureishi has written non-fiction, including autobiography.
-As noted by Cathy Galvin in The Telegraph: "But at the core of his life, as described in his memoir My Ear at His Heart is Kureishi’s relationship with his father, Rafiushan, who died in 1991."
+Kureishi has also written non-fiction, including an autobiography, My Ear at His Heart.
+In it, he describes his relationship with his father, Rafiushan, who died in 1991.

+Major influences on Kureishi's writing include P.G.
+Wodehouse and Philip Roth.

+His work has often been cited in academic studies of postcolonial literature and British cultural identity, with My Beautiful Laundrette and The Buddha of Suburbia in particular becoming set texts in university curricula in the UK, US, and Australia.
+Scholars have highlighted his blending of comedy, sexuality, and racial politics as both groundbreaking and controversial, with critics noting that Kureishi’s characters often challenge stereotypes of British Asians while also reflecting the tensions of assimilation and cultural hybridity.

+In 2024, the BBC aired In My Own Words, a documentary directed by Nigel Williams that traced Kureishi’s life and career using archival footage and new interviews.
+The same year, Shattered was shortlisted for the James Tait Black Memorial Prize for Biography, with judges praising its “unflinching insight into vulnerability and resilience.”

+Other activities

+In October 2013, Kureishi was appointed as a professor in the creative writing department at Kingston University in London, where he was a writer in residence.

 Personal life

-Kureishi, who is bisexual, lives in West London.
+Kureishi was living in West London in 2016.
+His entry in Who's Who lists his recreations as "music, cricket, sitting in pubs".

-He has twin boys (from his relationship with film producer Tracey Scoffield) and a younger son.
-Although he acknowledges his father's Pakistani roots (originating in Madras, in British India, present-day Chennai, India), he rarely visits Pakistan.
-Upon a 2012 visit sponsored by the British Council, he acknowledged that it was his first trip to Pakistan in 20 years.
+Although he acknowledges his father's Pakistani roots, Kureishi rarely visits Pakistan.
+A 2012 visit sponsored by the British Council was his first trip to Pakistan in 20 years.
 Kureishi's uncle was the writer, columnist and Pakistani cricket commentator and team manager Omar Kureishi.
 The poet Maki Kureishi was his aunt.

+He is bisexual.
+He has twin boys from his relationship with film producer Tracey Scoffield and a younger son from a previous relationship.